This is the first part of a mystery serial.

 “What does the inscription signify?”
 Alan asked.
 “On the slab.
 Is that modern too?”

 “Ah, now that is our little mystery,” Deb said proudly.
-“That old slab of granite was hidden beneath the original floor, but it had been skimmed over with concrete.
+“That old slab of stone was hidden beneath the original floor, but it had been skimmed over with concrete.
 And when it was lifted, we found the well underneath.
 At the time, we had quite a bit of interest from historians and archaeologists, and they cleaned up the slab to reveal the carved message.
 It’s not particularly old.
 It’s probably Edwardian, but we’re not sure exactly when it was put there, and no one knows what it means.
 It’s all in code.
 It must be something to do with the well, so we mounted it there.
 It adds a bit of mystique, don’t you think?”

 Dan nodded firmly, his eyes bright.
 “Definitely.”
 He licked his lips.
 “And you say no one has deciphered it, after all this time?”